Troubleshooting Active Directory issues in the VMware Horizon View environment (1030465)

 - Ensure that you have set up the destination organizational units (OUs) properly.
 If this is not set up correctly, the machines will attempt to deploy, and then delete themselves because there are no permissions or ownership over a OU, or the OU does not exist.
 This may also cause issues if you migrate virtual desktops between OUs.
 For more information, see Error during provisioning or deploying a virtual machine (1009436).

 - Ensure that you are using NT 4 compatible encryption with a Windows Server 2008 domain controller.
 For more information, see View Composer linked clones fail to finish customizing (1028164).

 If your problem continues to exist after trying the steps in this article:

 - Collect the VMware Horizon View diagnostic bundle.
-For more information, see Collecting diagnostic information for VMware Horizon View (1017939).
+For more information, see Collecting VMware Horizon View logs and diagnostic information (1017939).

 - File a support request with VMware Support and quote this Knowledge Base article ID (1030465) in the problem description.
 For more information, see How to Submit a Support Request.